Nanosecond machine learning event classification with boosted decision trees in FPGA for high energy physics: Introduction

 \section{Introduction}

 Modern high energy physics experiments are saving more data at a faster rate than ever before.
-The combination of the Large Hadron Collider (LHC) \cite{Evans:2008zzb} that collides proton bunches at $40\,\textrm{MHz}$ and an apparatus to record the energy deposits and their patterns coming from the collisions, such as the ATLAS \cite{Aad:2008zzm} and CMS Experiments \cite{Chatrchyan:2008aa}, leads to a large data volume at a high rate.
+The combination of the Large Hadron Collider (LHC) \cite{Evans:2008zzb} that collides proton bunches at $40\,\textrm{MHz}$ and an apparatus to record the energy deposits and their patterns coming from the collisions, such as the ATLAS and CMS experiments \cite{Aad:2008zzm, Chatrchyan:2008aa}, leads to a large data volume at a high rate.
 Without a reduction of incoming data the volume is prohibitively large.
 Furthermore, most data acquisition systems have limitations on the readout electronics that do not allow the data to be saved at the collision rate.
-The combined issues of data storage and data acquisition readout limitations coupled with the fact that the collisions of interest occur at a small fraction of the total number of collisions, typically one part in a few thousand, necessitate the need of a multi-level trigger system to help throttle the data \cite{Aad:2012xs, Aaboud:2016leb, Khachatryan:2016bia}.
+The combined issues of data storage and data acquisition readout limitations coupled with the fact that the collisions of interest occur at a small fraction of the total number of collisions, typically one part in a few thousand, necessitate the need of a multi-level trigger to help throttle the data \cite{Aad:2012xs, Aaboud:2016leb, Khachatryan:2016bia}.\footnote{ A list of abbreviations and technical terms is given in appendix \ref{appendix:terminology}. }